 Calhoun College was first established in 1933.
 Not long ago it underwent a beautiful renovation to make it a truly glorious residential college.
-With a little over 400 students, Calhoun is one of the smaller residential colleges, but don’t let that fool you.
-While its small size gives it a tight-knit community of “Hounies,” Calhoun’s central location and top-notch space definitely make it the place to be.
+Calhoun is one of the smaller residential colleges in size and number of students, but don’t let that fool you!
+Its small size gives it an especially tight-knit community – often called “Hounies” – and Calhoun’s central location and top-notch space definitely make it a place to be.

-Calhoun’s basement has a wide array of facilities, including music practice rooms, a pottery studio, an art studio, a performance cabaret, fitness and weight rooms, and a new digital media room (to name a few).
+Calhoun’s basement has a wide array of facilities, including music practice rooms, a pottery studio, an art studio, a performance cabaret, fitness and weight rooms, a student kitchen, and a digital media room (to name a few).
 Hounies can also often be found playing pool in the buttery, or cozying up with a good book in Calhoun’s own library.
-And Calhoun’s staff go above and beyond the line of duty to make Calhoun even more special, from running extravagant Calhoun-only meals in the dining hall to throwing special events like HounFest or the Holiday Extravaganza.
+And Calhoun’s staff go above and beyond the line of duty to make Calhoun even more special, from running extravagant Calhoun-only meals in the dining hall to throwing special events like HounFest or September Soiree.

 But by far the best part of Calhoun is the people.
 A microcosm of Yale, Hounies are involved in everything Yale and New Haven have to offer.
-Whether leading service trips in New Haven, rocking Yale’s halls in music groups, or dominating out on the intramural fields, Hounies always find a way to keep themselves busy.
-But this doesn’t detract from Calhoun’s strong sense of community—for all four undergraduate years, Calhoun really is a home away from home.
-Hounies are fun, friendly, curious, and encouraging, and make a point of looking out for each other and working together to make Calhoun great.
-That description matches our Master and Dean as well; from knowing every Hounie, sponsoring great study breaks, to subsidizing tickets to world-class shows and bringing in incredible guests for Master’s Teas, the Master and Dean form the backbone of Calhoun’s community.
+Whether leading service trips in New Haven, rocking Yale’s halls in music groups, or having fun on the intramural fields, Hounies always find a way to keep busy.
+This doesn’t detract from Calhoun’s strong sense of community—for all four undergraduate years, Calhoun is a home away from home.
+Hounies are fun, friendly, curious, and encouraging, and make a point of looking out for each other and working together.

-With so many great people, and such diversity and spirit, how can Calhoun not be awesome?
+With so many wonderful people, and such diversity and spirit, how can the college not be awesome?
 E Pluribus Hounum!
 Glory to the Mother Houn!